openmobilehub/android-omh-auth/packages/plugin-microsoft/README.md

    personal Microsoft accounts (e.g. Skype, Xbox)" option is chosen under **Supported account types **.
 3. Once created the application, go to the Authentication and add a new Android platform.
-4. Set your app package name (Use "com.openmobilehub.android.auth.sample.base.DemoApp" if you are following the starter-code).
+4. Set your app package name (Use "com.openmobilehub.android.auth.sample" if you are following the starter-code).
 5. Generate and set your Signature Hash: